Doctor Gets 40 Years For Illegally Prescribing More Than Half A Million Opioid Doses

 The U.S. District Court for the Western District of Virginia handed down the sentence in a courtroom in Abingdon.
 The sentence includes 20 years for Smithers' conviction for prescribing opioids that caused the death of a woman in West Virginia.

-In addition to the prison time, he was assessed a $86,000 fine and will serve three years of supervised release upon the completion of his prison time, according to court documents.
+In addition to the prison time, he was assessed an $86,000 fine and will serve three years of supervised release upon the completion of his prison time, according to court documents.

 The sentence is lighter than it could have been.
 Smithers was facing up to life in prison and a fine of more than $200 million, according to officials at the U.S. Justice Department.